Unfamiliar With a Term?

 Let’s start off with our acronym:

-LGBTQIA2S+ stands for Lesbian, Gay, Bisexual, Queer, Questioning, Intersex, Asexual, Aromantic, and/or Two-Spirit individuals, and the “plus” refers to the many more diverse and expansive ways people identify their gender and sexuality.
+LGBTQIA2S+ stands for Lesbian, Gay, Bisexual, Trans, Queer, Questioning, Intersex, Asexual, Aromantic, and/or Two-Spirit individuals, and the “plus” refers to the many more diverse and expansive ways people identify their gender and sexuality.
 See below for a definition of each identity mentioned.

 Image Description: A group of people gathered around a table full of branches and greenery, with papers laid about, drink tea and collaborate on a project.